johsteffens/xoimandel/README.md

 XoiMandel is a simple and fast GUI based fractal rendering tool.

-On startup displays the main body of the Mandelbrot-Set.
+On startup it displays the main body of the Mandelbrot-Set.
 Navigation is easy and intuitive by using the mouse:

 ```